Vault of the Wardens Mythic+ Guide (Legion 7.0.3)

 Ranged players should move out of Lingering Gaze patches, and everyone should dodge Pulse Orbs coming from the cast so they damage the boss.
 During Focusing, reposition the lenses so they bounce back onto the boss, and kill the Overloaded Lens before the beam hits.

 First however, the main phase must be explained briefly.
 The most important thing are the casts of Pulse, which will spawn 4 orbs in each corner of the boss's model, and then launch them out to the edge of the room.
 When they hit the mirrors on the walls, they will bounce back toward Glazer.
 If these collide with the boss, they will deal moderate Arcane damage to the boss, which you should aim to do.
-If, however, they hit a player, it will deal moderate Arcane damage to them and split into 4 smaller purple Pulse orbs, which will split out in the same way as the initial Pulse cast.
+If, however, they hit a player, it will deal heavy Arcane damage to them and split into 4 smaller purple Pulse orbs, which will split out in the same way as the initial Pulse cast.
 These smaller orbs will be destroyed if they collide with either player or Glazer alike, and deal the same damage as a regular orb, but will not split.

 There is an opportunity here to increase the damage dealt to the boss via Pulse by getting hit by the initial orbs, and splitting them into 4.
 This will, however, significantly amplify the number of projectiles the group needs to avoid, and is quite dangerous.
 Do this only if you are comfortable with the encounter and need additional damage to make the timer in the dungeon.